Two-view Graph Neural Networks for Knowledge Graph Completion: Experiments

 \subsection{Setup}

-\subsubsection{Datasets}
+\subsubsection{Datasets\}

-Safavi and Koutra \cite{safavi2020codex} show that there are several issues with existing KG completion datasets.
-Hence, they introduce three new KG completion benchmarks, namely CoDEx-S, CoDEx-M, and CoDEx-L.\footnote{https://github.com/tsafavi/codex} Those datasets are considered to be more difficult than existing datasets.
-In addition, compared to the existing ones, CoDEx covers more diverse and interpretable content.
-The statistics of the CoDEx datasets are presented in Table \ref{tab:datasets}.
+Recent works \citep{safavi2020codex,LiterallyWikidata} show that there are some quality issues with previous existing KG completion datasets.
+For example, a large percentage of relations in FB15K-237 \citep{toutanova-chen-2015-observed} could be covered by a trivial frequency rule \citep{safavi2020codex}.
+Hence, they introduce six new KG completion benchmarks, consisting of CoDEx-S, CoDEx-M, CoDEx-L,\footnote{\url{https://github.com/tsafavi/codex} \citep{safavi2020codex}} LitWD1K, LitWD19K and LitWD48K.\footnote{\url{https://github.com/GenetAsefa/LiterallyWikidata} \citep{LiterallyWikidata}} These datasets are more difficult and cover more diverse and interpretable content than the previous ones.
+We use the six new challenging datasets as well as the FB15K-237 dataset to compare different models.
+The statistics of these datasets are presented in Table \ref{tab:datasets}.

-\subsubsection{Evaluation protocol}
+\subsubsection{Evaluation protocol\}

-To generate corrupted triples for each test triple $(h, r, t)$, we replace either $h$ or $t$ by each of all other entities following \cite{NIPS2013_5071}.
-We also apply the ``{Filtered}'' setting protocol \cite{NIPS2013_5071}.
-We then rank the valid test triple as well as the corrupted triples in descending order of their scores.
-Base on this, we report mean reciprocal rank (MRR) and Hits@10 \cite{NIPS2013_5071}.
-The final scores on the test set are reported for the model that obtains the highest MRR on the validation set.
+Following the standard protocol \citep{NIPS2013_5071}, to generate corrupted triples for each test triple $(h, r, t)$, we replace either $h$ or $t$ by each of all other entities in turn.
+We also apply the ``{Filtered}'' setting protocol \citep{NIPS2013_5071} to filter out before ranking any corrupted triples that appear in the KG.
+We then rank the valid test triple as well as the corrupted triples in descending order of their triple scores.
+We report standard evaluation metrics: mean reciprocal rank (MRR) and Hits@10 (i.e. the proportion of test triples for which the target entity is ranked in the top 10 predictions).
+Here, a higher MRR/Hits@10 score reflects a better prediction result.

-\subsubsection{Our model's training protocol}
+\subsubsection{Our model's training protocol\}